MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/usage-analytics/usage-analytics.md

 ![Image of the Office 365 usage executive summary.](../media/office365usage-exec-summary.png)

-## O365 Overview
+## Overview

-The Microsoft 365 overview report contains the following reports.
+The Office 365 overview report contains the following reports.
 You can view them by choosing the tab on top of the report page.
 All values of the month shown on the top section of the report refer to the latest complete month.

 - **Adoption** &ndash; Offers an all-up summary of adoption trends.
-Use the reports in this section to learn how your users have adopted Microsoft 365, as well as how overall usage of the individual services has changed month over month.
-You can see how may users are enabled, how many people in your organization are actively using Microsoft 365, how many are returning users, and how many are using the product for the first time.
+Use the reports in this section to learn how your users have adopted Office 365, as well as how overall usage of the individual services has changed month over month.
+You can see how may users are enabled, how many people in your organization are actively using Office 365, how many are returning users, and how many are using the product for the first time.

 - **Usage** &ndash; Offers a drill-down view into the volume of active users and the key activities for each product for the last 12 months.
-Use the reports in this section to learn how people in your organization are using Microsoft 365.
+Use the reports in this section to learn how people in your organization are using Office 365.

 - **Communication** &ndash; You can see at a glance whether people in your organization prefer to stay in touch by using Teams, Yammer, email, or Skype calls.
 You can observe if there are shifts in patterns in the use of communication tools among your employees.